 The incarnation shows that the flesh is not God.
 God, in the Word who was God before creation, existed without one.
 So we worship the Maker not the material.
 God is outside, before and beyond, human flesh.
-Christmas truth should keep us from worshipping our bodies let alone stuff.
+Christmas truth should keep us from worshipping our bodies, let alone stuff.

 The incarnation also shows that God identifies with human flesh.
 God, in the Word, became like us.
 “Since the children share in flesh and blood, he himself partook of the same things” (Hebrew 2:14).
 He took on our form, with the physical limits and needs and in every other respect.
 Christmas truth means that we don’t have to escape the flesh to please God.

-So we must not teach a gnostic incarnation by our practice.
 As people of the truth we tend to prefer two-dimensions; three-dimensions are hard.
 We want our Word on a page, not in a body.
 Too often we have great Christmas ideas without glad sacrifices and generosity and being worn out and used up to spill grace onto others.

 In your body love, be joyful, be patient, show kindness, do good, be self-controlled.
 Decorate, bake, clean, sing, give, cry, so that the life of Jesus may be manifest in your body (2 Corinthians 4:11), just as He was manifested in the flesh (1 Timothy 3:16).
-Let our celebrations not be spiritualized, but be filled with the Spirit to keep Christmas in our flesh.
+Let our celebrations not be spiritualized, but let us be filled with the Spirit to keep Christmas in our flesh.